Getting Started with sort and uniq: Sorting Data and Removing Duplicates

 date 50

-• -k2 selects the second field as the sort key
+• -k2 selects the second column as the sort key

-• Use -n whenever the chosen column is numeric
+• Use -n whenever that column holds numbers

 7. Common Beginner Pitfalls